Traffic and Transportation Updates

 SBRA and other Brentwood groups worked with LADOT to adjust the timing of the new traffic signal at Barrington/Chenault.
 The new timing allocated more time to North-South Barrington traffic during each signal cycle in afternoon peak hours relative to East-west Chenault traffic.
 This has helped alleviate some of the back-up on Barrington that was caused by the new signal.

 SBRA and the Brentwood Community Council have been advocating for left turn lanes at this intersection since the traffic light was installed in 2011.
-CD11 has located funding and we are working with LADOT and CD11 to try to get this project moving more quickly.
+This would decrease the back-up on San Vicente and would increase visibility by getting cars out of the through lanes.

 SBRA Supports Subway Alternatives for the Sepulveda Transit Corridor